-Here are some of the exhibitors who are taking part in our 2017 Craft Fair:
+Here are some of the exhibitors who took part in our 2017 Craft Fair … we hope to see many of them back again this year.

 Brewing top quality, award winning craft beers in cask, keg and bottle in the old lead mill at Allen Mill, since 2006.